jordanHS/Vendor-Tracker/README.md

 * User can look up a list of orders made by certain vender.

 ## Known bugs or errors:
-* Application is unable to build due to to errors in Vendor class where a namespace cannot be found.
-(Error CS046)
+* Application is unable to build due to many errors.

 ## Technologies Used